g76r/qron/README.md

 This program requires Qt >= 4.7 to be built.

-The git repository uses git submodules to handle libqtpf dependency, therefore you should use following steps to clone repository and submodules repositories:
+The git repository uses git submodules to handle libqtpf and libqtssu dependencies, therefore you should use following steps to clone repository and submodules repositories:

 ``` bash
 git clone git://github.com/g76r/qron.git